Skip to main content

 Must comprise a piece of independent work.

-The education must be a completed and officially recognised doctoral degree from an officially recognised/accredited institution accredited to offer doctoral degrees within the specific field of study.
+The education must be a completed and officially recognized doctoral degree from an institution that has been officially recognized/accredited to offer doctoral degrees within the specific field of study.
 A doctoral degree is defined as research education in the educational system in the country of origin (third level in the degree structure).

 Standard duration of study should be a minimum of three (3) years.

-The main component of the doctoral degree is an independent research, carried out under academic supervision, and which leads to an approved scientific doctoral thesis.
+The main component of the doctoral degree is a work of independent research, carried out under academic supervision, and which leads to an approved scientific doctoral thesis.
 The duration of the work on the doctoral thesis must be minimum (2) years.

 The doctoral dissertation must be assessed and approved by an expert committee.